Ocean Eyes (song): Background and release

-The track was written, mixed, and produced by Eilish's brother, Finneas O'Connell.
-Finneas had written and produced "Ocean Eyes" originally for his band, the Slightlys, before realizing it would be a better fit for Eilish's vocals.
+"Ocean Eyes" was written, mixed, and produced by Billie Eilish's brother, Finneas O'Connell.
+He had written and produced the song originally for his band, the Slightlys, before realizing it would be a better fit for Eilish's vocals.
 He gave it to Eilish when her dance teacher at the Revolution Dance Center (Honolulu Avenue, Los Angeles) Fred Diaz asked them to write a song for choreography.
+Eilish has cited the Låpsley song "Station" as a key influence on "Ocean Eyes".

 The track was entirely made using Logic stock sounds.
 The vocals were recorded with an Audio-Technica AT2020 microphone.
 In a 2017 interview with Teen Vogue, Eilish said: "[Finneas] came to me with 'Ocean Eyes,' which he had originally written for his band.
 He told me he thought it would sound really good in my voice.
 He taught me the song and we sang it together along to his guitar and I loved it.
 It was stuck in [my] head for weeks."
 Finneas would later become Eilish's manager.

 Eilish and her brother uploaded the track to SoundCloud on November 18, 2015, so Diaz could have access to it.
 The song went viral overnight.
 When Eilish got a growth plate injury, it put an end to her dancing career and she turned her focus toward a recording career.
-After Eilish signed to Darkroom and Interscope Records, "Ocean Eyes" was re-released for digital download and streaming on November 18, 2016, as the lead single on Eilish's debut EP, Don't Smile at Me, and the soundtrack album to the film Everything, Everything (2017).
-Mastering was handled by studio personnel John Greenham.
+After Eilish signed to Darkroom and Interscope Records, "Ocean Eyes" was re-released for digital download and streaming on November 18, 2016, as the lead single of Eilish's debut EP, Don't Smile at Me, and the soundtrack album to the film Everything, Everything (2017).
+Mastering was handled by John Greenham.
 An EP featuring remixes by Astronomyy, Blackbear, Goldhouse and Cautious Clay was released on January 14, 2017.

 In 2023, Katy Perry revealed that she was sent an email by Unsub Records about "Ocean Eyes" with hopes of collaboration when it was to be released.
 But she thought it "was just a blonde girl" and "Meh, boring".
-In retrospect, however, she dubbed it was a "Big mistake.
+In retrospect, however, she dubbed it a "Big mistake.
 Huge mistake."